SalemElbermawy/students_management/readme.md

 - Click the Edit button to update a student's information
 - All changes are reflected instantly without reloading the page

 ---

+## Installation

+- No installation needed for the Front-End, just open the live demo link
+- To run it locally, clone the repo and run the FastAPI back-end with

+---
 # Description